-- A. A person commits the offense of Unlawful Restraint by knowingly or purposefully, and without lawful authority, restraining another so as to interfere substantially with another's liberty. - B. Unlawful Restraint is a Class 3 offense, except as provided in Section (C). - C. The offense shall be a Class 2 offense if the unlawful restraint exposes the victim to a risk of serious physical injury.
+- A. A person commits the offense of Unlawful Restraint Imprisonment by knowingly or purposefully, and without lawful authority, restraining another so as to interfere substantially with another's liberty. - B. Unlawful Restraint Imprisonment is a Class 3 offense, except as provided in Section (C). - C. The offense shall be a Class 2 offense if the unlawful restraintimprisonment exposes the victim to a risk of serious physical injury or causes actual physical injury to the victim.